Monster Mini Golf: Locations

+Each location is customized to reflect the local culture.

+Monster Mini Golf has grown organically since inception, and as of January 2023, has grown to 31 locations in the US and Canada.

 Franchise

 Monster Mini Golf had been nominated by franchisees for Top New Franchise on Bizzia.com in 2007.
 Customers have also shown their interest, based on the company’s uniqueness and creativity behind the indoor mini golf concept.
 Monster Mini Golf sites average 9,000 to 12000 sqft and are typically located in strip malls, stand-alone buildings or other commercial spaces.
 100% of all franchises are currently owner operated.

 As of 2017, there are currently 28 franchised locations in the US and Canada.

 Monster Cable vs. Monster Mini Golf

 Monster Cable brought suit against Monster Mini Golf in 2006.
 Noel Lee, The CEO of Monster Cable, claimed that the public would be confused by the similarity of the names Monster Cable and Monster Mini Golf.
 After mediation and royalty suggestions that the owners deemed to be unfair; Monster Mini Golf launched a grassroots campaign against Monster Cable on the Internet, which managed to garner nationwide attention and support.
 After receiving hundreds of complaints from the public, Monster Cable dropped the lawsuit and agreed to pay up to $200,000 of Monster Mini Golf's legal fees.